JetBrains/kotlin-web-site/docs/topics/coding-conventions.md

 |- jvmMain/kotlin/myPackage/Platform.kt // contains 'fun multiply() { }'
 ```

-Both `Platform.kt` files are in the same package, so the Kotlin JVM compiler produces two file facades, both of which have
+Here both `Platform.kt` files are in the same package, so the Kotlin JVM compiler produces two file facades, both of which
-FQN `myPackage.PlatformKt`.
-Starting with Kotlin 1.8.20, it produces the "Duplicate JVM classes" error.
+have FQN `myPackage.PlatformKt`.
+Starting with Kotlin 1.8.20, this produces the "Duplicate JVM classes" error.

-The simplest way to avoid that is renaming either of the files according to the guideline above.
+The simplest way to avoid that is renaming one of the files according to the guideline above.
 This naming scheme helps
 avoid such clashes while retaining code readability.

 > * Non-JVM platforms are not prone to this issue.
 However, following these recommendations can help you keep file naming